 Q. What suggestions can you give me on how to advise and review my student’s Statement of Purpose essay for the Gilman International Scholarship?

-A. When advising students on their Statement of Purpose essay it is helpful to encourage them to think of and address the impact that their study abroad program or internship will have on their academic, professional, and personal goals.
-They should also think of and address the impact that receiving the Gilman Scholarship would have on their achievement of these goals.
-Some key ideas to have your students keep in mind are:
+A. When advising students on their Statement of Purpose it is helpful to encourage them to think of and address the impact that their study abroad program or internship will have on their academic, professional, and personal goals.
+Here is a graphic with five questions students should ask themselves when writing their Statement of Purpose.

-Q. What about the Follow-on Service Project?
-What is this and how do I advise my students on their Follow-on Service Project Proposal essay?
+Q. how do I advise my students on their Follow-on service project proposal?

-A. To help expand the impact of the Gilman Scholarship, all Gilman scholars are required to carry out a Follow-on Service Project upon their return from abroad that helps to promote international education and the Gilman International Scholarship.
-This project can be done on the student’s home campus or in their local community and must be completed within six months of their return to the U.S. All applicants must submit a project proposal within their application and this proposal is closely reviewed during the selection process.
-When advising students on their project proposal please ask your students to keep these questions in mind:
+A. To help expand the impact of the Gilman Scholarship, all Gilman scholars are required to carry out a Follow-on Service Project that helps to promote international education and the Gilman International Scholarship.
+This project can be done on the student’s home campus or in their local community and must be completed within six months of their return to the U.S. Here is a graphic with five questions students should ask themselves when writing out their proposal.

 Q. Can you give me examples of Follow-on Service Projects that Gilman Scholarship Recipients have done?